 Throughout the DMD program, a student will be expected to maintain the technical standards and demonstrate them through their coursework, interaction with peers and faculty, and in their professional experiences.
 Students who fail to demonstrate the technical standards while in the program will be evaluated and appropriate action (e.g., remediation, counseling, or dismissal) will be taken.
-Because this expectation is separate from the academic achievement, simply maintaining a passing GPA is not sufficient.
+Because this expectation is separate from the academic achievement, simply maintaining a passing status is not sufficient.
 Additionally, individuals who would constitute a direct threat to the health or safety of others are not considered suitable candidates for continued matriculation.

 Applicants are not required to disclose the nature of their disability(ies), if any, to the Admissions Committee.
 However, any applicant with questions about these technical standards is strongly encouraged to discuss his/her specific issues(s) with Disability Services prior to the interview process.
 If appropriate, and only upon the request of the applicant, reasonable accommodations will be provided.

+When a letter of acceptance to the DMD program is mailed, a detailed copy of the Technical Standards for completion of the curriculum will be included.
+The applicant will be asked to respond in writing whether he/she can meet the standards with or without accommodation.
 The provision of or request for an accommodation for a disability is always voluntary for the student.
 An applicant should be able to evaluate him or herself for compliance with these Technical Standards.
 In the event that accommodation is requested, the student must submit documentation of disability with the proposed accommodation from a certified specialist to UNE’s Disability Services.
 A continuing student who develops a disability should request accommodations based on the limitations of the disability through Disability Services.
 Individuals unable to meet the Technical Standards for the DMD program may be unable to progress and/or complete the DMD program.